HelmholtzAI-Consultants-Munich/fg-clustering/README.md

 - Use the faster implementation of the pam method that K-Medoids algorithm uses to find the clusters by setting the parameter  ```method_clustering``` to *fasterpam* in the ```run()``` function.
 - Use subsampling technique

-For a detailed tutorial on the usage on big datasets, please have a look att the Notebook [FGC for Big Datasets](https://github.com/HelmholtzAI-Consultants-Munich/fg-clustering/blob/main/tutorials/special_case_big_data_with_FGC.ipynb).
+For detailed instructions, please have a look at the Notebook [Special Case: FGC for Big Datasets](https://github.com/HelmholtzAI-Consultants-Munich/fg-clustering/blob/main/tutorials/special_case_big_data_with_FGC.ipynb).

 ## Contributing